Evelyn Ryan, Yourlifelifter

-Why not present situation as a child would understand such as in a fairy tale about good and evil and put yourself in the story.
+Why not present the situation as a child would understand such as in a fairy tale about good and evil and put yourself in the story.
 Be creative.
-The brain is growing and processing and she is mirroring, seeing herself in you.
-You ARE your child’s reflection and you are teaching her how to become as she is divinely intended and to respect herself and to understand personal worth.
-You are teaching her to become the best version of herself she can become and to understand her self-worth.
+The brain is growing and processing and your child is mirroring, seeing herself in you.
+You are your child’s reflection and you are teaching her how to become as she is divinely intended and to respect herself and to understand her personal worth.
+You are teaching her to become the best version of herself, to become self-reliant, resilient.
 You are teaching her to have compassion for her mother, the person who gave her life and for herself and others.
 You are facilitating your child to become a participant and compassionate witness in your healing and rebirth in the same way you participated and witnessed hers.
 Your actions validate the lessons you teach and she is witnessing and benefitting from your love that she projects back to you.
-This is how we live authentially and learn healthy lessons on our lovability, compassion, self-reliance, and personal worth.
+This is how we live authentically and learn healthy lessons on our lovability, compassion, self-reliance, and personal worth.
 All support our personal and relational health

 What if My Child is a Narcissist

 If we have children with narcissists, sadly we run the risk of having narcissistic children.
 You did nothing wrong.
 Nature did and you cannot fix it.
-Compassion and lack of it are both inherited and hopefully if our narcissist children are at the lower end of the spectrum we can have some semblance of a relationship with them.
+Compassion including too much and too little are both inherited and hopefully if our narcissist children are at the lower end of the spectrum we can have some semblance of a relationship with them.

 Learn more on what causes narcissism.